bmabsout/Thesis/src/chapters/08_synthesis_future.typ

 === Theoretical Extensions <chap:synthesis:future:theoretical>

-*Temporal Logic Integration*: Developing extensions that support temporal logic specifications while maintaining the benefits of the current framework.
-This could enable expression of complex temporal relationships and safety properties.
-Signal Temporal Logic (STL) represents a particularly promising direction, as there is existing work on automatically discovering STL specifications from demonstrations for robotics applications.
-Combining STL's temporal expressivity with FPL's semantic preservation could enable specification of complex spatio-temporal behaviors while maintaining interpretability.
+==== Predicate Fulfillment Logic <chap:synthesis:future:theoretical:predicate>

+We can extend fulfillment logic to more general settings that offer more expressive power by considering the power mean as an aggregation operator rather than the base for our conjunction operator.
+Notice how in continuous logic and how in predicate fuzzy logic, the #raw("infimum") operator acts as an aggregator for the $forall$ quantifier, and the #raw("supremum") operator acts as the base for the $exists$ quantifier.
+By replacing these with a more general $pmean(p)$-based quantifier $fbox(p)$, statements like $forall_(x in X), exists_(y in Y), x and y$ can be built like so: $ fbox(-infinity)_(x in X), fbox(infinity)_(y in Y), x and y$.
+If we quanitfy over a continuous domain for example this new quantifier evaluates to:
+$ fbox(p)_(x in [0, 1]), x  colon.eq root(p, integral_0^1 x^p d x) $
+Using the power mean as an aggregation operator is a more natural fit as the power mean is not generally associative and neither are the classical quantifiers in full generality, i.e. $forall exists eq.triple.not exists forall$.
+The ability to associate the quantifiers, i.e. $forall_x forall_y eq.triple forall_(x,y)$, gets lost under the fulfillment quantifier unless $|p| = infinity$, i.e. $fbox(0)_x, fbox(0)_y, eq.triple.not fbox(0)_(x,y)$.

+==== Robust Fulfillments <chap:synthesis:future:theoretical:robust>

-*Robust Fulfillments*: Having a range of fulfillment values for each objective allows the generalization of fulfillment logic to cases where uncertainty needs to be represented or robustness is needed over fulfillment values.
-We can extend fulfillment logic to include ranges of values, for instance take the following equation:
+Having a range of fulfillment values for each objective allows the generalization of fulfillment logic to cases where robustness or uncertainty needs to be represented over fulfillment values.
+We can extend fulfillment values to include ranges, for instance take the following equation:
 $ [0.5, 0.7] and_(-infinity) [0.3, 0.8] = [0.3, 0.7] $
 It describes the range of the outputs given a range of input fulfillments.
+Take noisy sensor readings as an example, if we are unsure how well we are fulfilling the objective, we can represent this as a range of values, then worry about the worst case or the average case.

+==== Probabilistic Fulfillments <chap:synthesis:future:theoretical:probabilistic>

-*Probabilistic Fulfillments*: We can extend fulfillment logic to include probabilistic fulfillments, logical formula can then manipulate probability distributions over fulfillment values.
+We can also decorate fulfillments with probability distributions, probabilistic fulfillment formula can then represent notions such as the probability of fulfilling certain formulas.
-Taking the following formula as an example:
-Take lognormal distributions $f_a = U(0.2, 0.8)$ and $f_b = U(0.3, 0.7)$, we can form $f_a and_0 f_b$ to get a distribution $f_c$ represented by $sqrt(f_a*f_b) | f_a ~ U(0.2, 0.8), f_b ~ U(0.3, 0.7)$.
+Take the following example where $f_a = U(0.2, 0.8)$ and $f_b = U(0.3, 0.7)$ form uniform distributions, $f_c = f_a and_0 f_b$ builds a distribution $f_c$ represented by $f_c = sqrt(f_a*f_b) | f_a ~ U(0.2, 0.8), f_b ~ U(0.3, 0.7)$.

-One powerful property of the power mean is that it admits a central-limit-like theorem for each p, known as the generalized central limit theorem.
+What makes this construction especially powerful is that the power mean admits a central-limit-like theorem for each $p$, known as the generalized central limit theorem.
 Meaning that the distribution of the output of the power mean will converge to a generalization of normal distributions as the number of inputs increases.
 This family of distribution is known as the generalized normal distribution or exponential power distribution.
-Upon this we can form a probabilistic fulfillment logic that can be used to reason about the probability of fulfilling logical formula.
-#let fbox(p) = box(
-  polygon(
-    (10pt, 0pt),
-    (20pt, 7pt),
-    (10pt, 14pt),
-    (0pt,  7pt),
-    stroke: black
-  )+
-  place(horizon+center,dy: -1pt, text(size: 0.6em,p))
-)

-// #let fbox(p) = box[#place(dy:0.27em, center, text(size: 0.5em,p))#rotate(square(size:1em), 45deg)]
-// #let fbox(p) = [#place(dy:0.25em, center, text(size: 0.5em,p))#scale(x:1.5em, sym.diamond)]
-*Predicate Fulfillment Logic*:
-We can extend fulfillment logic to more general (and natural!) settings by considering the power mean as an aggregation operator rather than the base for our conjunction operator.
-Notice how in continuous logic and how in predicate fuzzy logic, the #raw("infimum") operator acts as a $forall$ operator, and the #raw("supremum") operator acts as a $exists$ operator.
-By replacing these with a more general power mean-based operation #fbox($p$), statements like $forall_x, exists_y, x and y$ can be built like so: $ fbox(-infinity)_x fbox(infinity)_y, x and y)$
+==== Temporal Logic Integration <chap:synthesis:future:theoretical:temporal>

+We can extend fulfillment logic to the temporal domain by converting classical signal temporal logic operators to their fulfillment logic counterparts.
+For example, the `always` operator in STL can be converted to the $pmean(p)$ operator, and the `eventually` operator can be converted to the $exists$ quantifier.
+This allows us to express temporal relationships such as "the system will always fulfill the objective" or "the system will eventually fulfill the objective".

+==== Next steps in Formal Verification <chap:synthesis:future:theoretical:formal_verification>

-*Formal Verification*: Developing formal verification methods for composable fulfillment systems that can provide guarantees about behavior and safety properties.
+Developing formal verification methods for composable fulfillment systems that can provide guarantees about behavior and safety properties.

 === Algorithmic Improvements <chap:synthesis:future:algorithmic>